 A diverse range of subjects is covered between someone with an SCI and their Peer Support Mentor, including self-care (bowel and bladder), sexuality, transportation, housing, assistive devices/equipment, employment parenting, recreation and leisure.
 We’ve heard from many on both sides of the equation that peer support relationships are like none other.
 There’s a bond through understanding and shared experiences, which leads to clarity and solutions.

 How do you match people with SCI together with someone with SCI experience?

 Will my match have experienced the same situation as me?

 How do I become a peer support volunteer?

-What subjects might family members and their peer volunteers cover?
+What subjects might family members and their peer mentors cover?

-What subjects might someone with SCI and their peer volunteers cover?
+What subjects might someone with SCI and their peer mentors cover?